-The St. Michael Parish Church in Bressanone houses a small but fine museum in its 72 m high White Tower.
+The St. Michael Parish Church in Bressanone houses a small but fine museum in its 72 m high White Tower

-If you look from the surrounding area on the bishop's town of Bressanone, you will recognise the two double towers of the Cathedral of Bressanone and the White Tower of the St. Michael Parish Church: These buildings, visible from afar, are the landmarks of the town in the Valle Isarco valley.
+If you look from the surrounding area on the bishop's town of Bressanone, you will recognise the double towers of the Bressanone Cathedral and the White Tower of the St. Michael Parish Church: These buildings, visible from afar, are the landmarks of the town in the Valle Isarco valley.
 The current shape of the White Tower dates back to 1459 and its name is quickly explained: Its light-coloured stones are covered by an even lighter brick tower roof, which appears almost white.

-Inside there is a small interesting museum: It explains the significance of the White Tower as a town and parish tower using various models and also shows miniature bells, the contents of the tower ball and tower clocks and explains the tasks of the tower and fire guards.
+Inside there is a small interesting museum known as "Museum im Weissen Turm" in German and "Museo nella Torre Bianca" in Italian language: It explains the significance of the White Tower as a town and parish tower using various models and also shows miniature bells, the contents of the tower ball and tower clocks and explains the tasks of the tower and fire guards.

 The four oriels still visible today were in fact used as rooms for the tower guard, who was active until the 1930s before the start of the Second World War.
-And how to reach the White Tower Museum - "Museum im Weissen Turm" in German, "Museo nella Torre Bianca" in Italian?
+And how to reach the White Tower Museum?
 As mentioned above, it is located in the tower of the Bressanone Parish Church on the parish square, about 100 m from the Cathedral.
 A short walk leads from the car park to the tower.
 The carillon sounds daily at 11 am.